FrFagiani/Maputo-pattern/README.md

 </p>

 ### 4. Informal suburbs
 They are not planned settlements that are located in the hinterland.
 They have not a clear urban design and the road network seems not planned.
-This class is very similar to informal neighbourhoods, but it has lower density of buildings, road path and a higher presence of open spaces.
+This class is very similar to informal neighbourhoods, but it has lower density of buildings, wider road path and a higher presence of open spaces.

 <p align="center">
 <img src="img/Road.4-quartieri_non_pianificati_suburbani.png" width=250 />